driusan/webmail/README.md

 and then displays the messages paginated with unread messages first and otherwise by date.
 Clicking on a subject displays the message, with text/plain preferred for multipart/alternative messages.

-NB.
-Sending from the web client is not yet implemented.